cityofaustin/odd/_jobs/information/join-us.md

 We are looking for
-* a lead django developer to lead engineering practices for City of Austin’s Design, Technology, and Innovation Fellows program [Learn more about the position](https://odd.austintexas.io/join/positions/lead-django-developer/)
+* a lead django developer to lead engineering practices for City of Austin’s Office of Design & Delivery [Learn more about the position](https://odd.austintexas.io/join/positions/lead-django-developer/)
 * a mid to senior Full Stack developer to serve on a multidisciplinary project team, with career civil servants, actively demonstrating the value of iterative development and user-centered design.
 [Learn more about the position](https://odd.austintexas.io/join/positions/Full-Stack-Developer/)